kestal/univers/Magic/The Art of Magic.md

 Casting does not require any gesture, lyrics or ritual.

-**The fireball example**
-With this approach, you would need some fuel, lets take a little wood stick, then use the firebending (or lightbending) to set it on fire, and then the telekinesis to throw it.

 ## The sources
 Any source can be either generic or specific.
 Here's a non-exhaustive list of examples:
 - Magical places: empty.